-A daily sunshine duration (SD) dataset in China from

-2 Himawari AHI imagery (2016-2023)
+A daily sunshine duration (SD) dataset in China from Himawari AHI imagery (2016-2023)

-- 3 Zhanhao Zhang^{1,2}, Shibo Fang1, Jiahao Han1 - 1State Key Laboratory of Severe Weather, Chinese Academy of Meteorological Sciences, Beijing - 5 100081, China - 6 2College of Earth and Planetary Sciences, University of Chinese Academy of Sciences, Beijing, 100049, - 7 China - Correspondence to: Shibo Fang (sbfang0110@163.com)
+Zhanhao Zhang, Shibo Fang, and Jiahao Han

+State Key Laboratory of Severe Weather Meteorological Science and Technology, Chinese Academy of Meteorological Sciences, Beijing, 100081, China

+College of Earth and Planetary Sciences, University of Chinese Academy of Sciences, Beijing, 100049, China

+Correspondence: Shibo Fang (sbfang0110@163.com)

+Received: 18 July 2024 - Discussion started: 20 September 2024 Revised: 14 January 2025 - Accepted: 4 February 2025 - Published: 9 April 2025

 Abstract.
 Monitoring global radiation resources relies on sunshine duration (SD) as an important indicator; however, research examining high-resolution SD data is scarce.
 This study established a daily 5 km SD dataset in China from 2016 to 2023 using Himawari's Advanced Himawari Imager (AHI) Level 3 shortwave radiation fitted with the Ångström-Prescott model based on a time series.
-We used ground-measured SD at 2,380 Chinese meteorological administration stations to verify the SD dataset accuracy.
+We used ground-measured SD at 2380 Chinese Meteorological Administration stations to verify the SD dataset accuracy.
 The results of the testing set indicate that the average correlation coefficient between the SD from the estimation and ground measurements was 0.88.
 Additionally, we investigated the effects of wind speed, vapour pressure, precipitation, aerosol optical depth, and cloud capacity on the estimation performance of SD and found that temperature had the greatest effect.
 We also found that cloud capacity that was both too low and too high, and wind speed that was too high affected SD estimation on an average annual scale.
 These high-resolution SD data provide important support for accurate radiation resource assessments in China.
 The SD dataset is freely accessible at https://doi.org/10.57760/sciencedb.10276 (Zhang et al., 2024).

-1. Introduction
+1 Introduction